mozartfish/CS3505_Spreadsheet/Admin User Interface/AdminREADME.txt

 - make ss list, for ss display better
 - HELP MENU!!!
 Last Thing Done!
   Aaron will do this :) Bruce just needs to do a confirmation near the end that it covers all needed
+- Clean

 PRE PRESENTING TO JENSON:
+- Work on decreasing the time between
 - resize all the gui windows for the machines in lower cade
 - make sure all connection, sending, and model updating work
 - Final test on concurrent users